knope-dev/knope/docs/src/content/docs/tutorials/releasing-basic-projects.md

 - [Git](https://git-scm.com/): The `git` CLI must be available in your terminal.
   It is helpful if you know the basics of commits and tags.
-- A text editor: We'll be editing Markdown, JSON, and TOML files.
+- A text editor: We'll be editing Markdown and JSON files.
 [Visual Studio Code](https://code.visualstudio.com/) is a good free choice.
 - Familiarity with a command line terminal, like "Terminal" on macOS or "PowerShell" Windows
 - A [GitHub](https://github.com) account (you can use an alternative, but the results will be different)
 - [Install Knope](/installation)